adrianmarino/self-driving-car-model/README.md

 ```bash
 $ python train_model.py
 ```
+**Notes**
-This script load model last weights from /checkpoints path if it exists.
+* This script load model last weights from /checkpoints path if it exists.
+* Can change epochs and learning rate with --epochs value --lr value.

 **Step 5**: Monitor train/validation loss and steering angle RMSE from [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard).
 First of all you need run tensor board as follows:
 ```bash